How to Compare Two Columns in Google Sheets (for matches & differences)

 1. Select the top cell in the comparison column (yellow arrow).

-3. Drag the square in the bottom right corner of the comparison cell down to the last row you want to compare (black arrow).
+3. Select the square in the bottom-right corner of the comparison cell and drag down to the last row you’re comparing (black arrow).

 How to build a list of duplicates between two columns